-Staff Contact: Prof Michael Chesterman C3 SS HPW2
+Staff Contact: Prof Michael Chesterman C3 S2 HPW2

 Advanced treatment of laws imposing restrictions upon publication irrespective of the mode of publication (broadcasting, newspapers, books etc).
-This includes discussion of practical aspects, and of basic policy questions, notably the balancing of freedom of expression against opposing considerations such as preservation of individual reputation, the right to a fair trial, national security etc. Where appropriate, material from constitutional law, comparative law and international law will be included and proposals for reform will be discussed.
+This includes discussion of practical aspects, and of basic policy questions, notably the definition of freedom of expression and the balancing of this freedom of against opposing considerations such as the right to a fair trial, state authority and confidentiality.
+Material from constitutional law, comparative law and international law is included and proposals for reform are discussed.

-Topics include: Freedom of expression and the media; contempt of court and of parliament; reporting of legal and parliamentary proceedings; privacy; breach of confidence; sedition; obscenity; blasphemy; vilification on racial grounds.
+Topics include: Freedom of expression and the media; contempt of court and of parliament; reporting of legal and parliamentary proceedings; privacy; breach of confidence; sedition; obscenity and pornography; blasphemy; vilification on racial grounds.